-Goldman Sachs Credit Partners L.P., an affiliate of Goldman, Sachs & Co., is one of the lenders under our Credit Facility.
-Goldman Sachs Credit Partners is also a joint lead arranger and bookrunner under the Credit Facility.
-We paid Goldman Sachs Credit Partners L.P. a fee of \$1.0 million in connection with their service related to an amendment to our Credit Facility, which was completed on December 22, 2008.
-Additionally, the Company paid a lender fee of approximately \$52,000 to Goldman Sachs Credit Partners L.P. in conjunction with this amendment.
+Goldman Sachs Credit Partners L.P., an affiliate of Goldman, Sachs & Co., is one of the lenders under CRLLC's credit facility.
+Goldman Sachs Credit Partners is also a joint lead arranger and bookrunner under the credit facility.
+We paid Goldman Sachs Credit Partners L.P. a fee of \$900,000 in connection with their service related to an amendment to our credit facility that was completed on October 2, 2009.
+The Company also paid a lender fee of approximately \$7,000 to a different subsidiary of the Goldman Sachs Funds in conjunction with this amendment.
+In addition, we paid Goldman Sachs Credit Partners L.P. a fee of \$900,000 in connection with their service related to an amendment to our credit facility that was completed on March 12, 2010.